tomasrudh/WinSize4/README.md

 Also note that File Explorer actually is a child process of Explorer.exe, so this check should probably be un-checked.
 This also goes for Edge, two windows running Edge share the same instance of the process 'msedge', so each window will be considered a child to the others.

 'Ignore Child Windows' is checked by default, except for the executables 'explorer' and 'msedge'.

+## Always move
+The window will be moved whenever it gets focus, even if it has already been moved.
+This also goes for a browser where the tab is set as title of the window, when the tab gets focus.

 ## Reset moved if new screen is detected